jurassiscripts/velociraptor/README.md

 ## Project status

-👨‍💻 WIP: until the Deno std library is not stable there may be breaking changes here, use carefully and feel free to open an issue if you found a bug.
+👨‍💻 WIP: until the Deno std library is stable there may be breaking changes here, use carefully and feel free to open an issue if you found a bug.

 ## Script files